• Skip to main content

 Instructions

-• Preheat your oven to 350°F (175°C).
-Grease a 9-inch springform pan with a basting brush and EVOO oil, cut out a 9-inch circle of parchment paper and place it in the bottom of the pan and grease the top side with EVOO too, then set the pan aside.
+• Grease a 9-inch springform pan with olive oil.
+Cut out a 9-inch circle of parchment paper and place it in the bottom of the pan.
+Grease the top side of the paper with oil, then set the pan aside.

 • In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.